Fashion Beast

-Synopsis
+Plot

 The series begins with Doll, who dreams of stardom, getting fired from her job as a coat checker at a trendy dance club after an angry patron vandalises the cloakroom.
 Unemployed, she attends an audition to be a "mannequin" for Celestine, a hermit and much sought-after designer rumoured to be disfigured.
 Despite her audition being panned by the elderly women that run his fashion house and factory, Celestine chooses Doll to be his newest model.
 However she very soon discovers that the same person who vandalised the cloakroom, a designer named Jonni, also works at Celestine's factory.

 The two are immediately at odds with each other, with Jonni putting Doll down as someone who would do anything for fame.
 Upset, Doll runs from the factory, only to later return.
 Jonni is drawn to Doll, finding her an unintentional muse for her work, yet is angry and disgusted with her, especially after Doll takes credit for some of her fashion ideas.
 Jonni attempts to complain to Celestine, only to be rebuked for her actions.
 Doll is later called to his office, where Celestine gives her a speech on the power of fashion and the limitations of humanity.
 This frightens Doll, but she is persuaded to remain in his office because Celestine is lonely.
 He confesses that he remains in his office designing clothing and playing with tarot cards to hide his disfigurement from society.
 Celestine also comments upon his deceased mother, saying that she was incredibly beautiful and that she frequently told him that he was unattractive.
 Curious, Doll demands to see Celestine's face and is stunned to see that rather than a hideous monster, Celestine is incredibly attractive and that his beliefs stem from his mother's words and a mirror that dramatically distorts his appearance.
 Despite this, Doll lies to Celestine when he asks her if he's ugly.
 Emotional due to the lie, Doll runs downstairs and confronts his managers, who tell her that they keep Celestine in the dark because he is only capable of designing beautiful clothing because he believes himself ugly.
 They further mention that Doll herself is aware of this and that this is why she told the lie.